freelunchtheorem/Conditional_Density_Estimation/docs/source/density_estimator/kmn.rst

 Kernel Mixture Network
 ==========================================================

-Implementation of Kernel Mixture Network as introduced in [AMB2017]_ with some extra features.
+Implementation of Kernel Mixture Network introduced in [AMB2017]_ with some extra features.

 The approach combines unconditional kernel density estimation with a (softmax) neural network, obtaining a conditional kernel density estimator.